-An excessive amount of lactic acid in the hindgut can disrupt the microbial population and cause the death of these hindgut microbes.
+An excessive amount of lactic acid in the hindgut can disrupt the microbial population and cause the death of fibre-fermenting hindgut microbes.
 As acid accumulates in the intestine, it also causes damage to the gastrointestinal lining.

 Absorption of Dietary Toxins

 Research investigating metabolism-related causes of laminar damage suggests that a sugar metabolite called methylglyoxal (MG) may be responsible for damage in the feet of horses.
 However, a study comparing horses with hyperinsulinemia to normal horses found no difference in levels of MG.

 Hormonal imbalances including Equine Metabolic Syndrome (EMS) and Cushing’s Disease (Pituitary Pars Intermedia Dysfunction) are associated with an increased risk of laminitis.